 AEIOU Foundation supports young children in the Adelaide community, providing effective early intervention for children with autism who are aged between two and six, and a boutique (mainstream) childcare service for children from six weeks to six years of age.

 AEIOU first established its service in South Australia in 2014, and recently opened a new, purpose-built centre on King George Avenue, Brighton.

 This project is made possible with the support of Minda, and a grant through the National Stronger Regions Fund.
 The $2.3million centre houses four classrooms, therapy rooms, a motor skills room, covered outdoor play facilities and a parent's training room and retreat.

-Children receive individual support via AEIOU's curriculum which acknowledges the Guidelines for Good Practice 2012 and provides each child with a minimum of 20 hours of early intervention transdisciplinary
+The program at AEIOU is based on a specialist curriculum which acknowledges the Guidelines for Good Practice 2012 and provides each child with a minimum of 20 hours of early intervention transdisciplinary therapy each week.

-This service recently received “exceeding expectations” in the National Quality Standard for Early Childhood Education and Care and School Age Care Audit and, with our high quality program and staff we look forward to continuing to provide a high quality service in South Australia.
+AEIOU's Adelaide service was recently credited with “exceeding expectations” in the National Quality Standard for Early Childhood Education and Care and School Age Care Audit and, with our high quality program and staff we look forward to continuing to provide a high quality service in South Australia.

 Meet our AEIOU Brighton Service Manager

 As a manager of childcare facilities, with experience working with children with autism, Karen is a fabulous advocate for our children, parents and staff in Adelaide.

 Her experience opening new childcare centres has greatly assisted our move from Huntfield Heights to Brighton, and she has provided valuable input to the relocation project.